pensjonatus/flash-fiction/blog/my-people.md

 ---
-title: 'My People'
+title: My People
 date: '2017-01-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 I was on the train to work, drinking a cup of coffee, when I got the text.
 My